Welt der Wunder

 How to protect yourself from ticks

-• Treat pets with tick repellent.
+• Treat your pets with tick repellent.

 This is important when removing a tick

-• Remove the tick gently and evenly.
+• Remove the tick carefully and evenly.

 Welt der Wunder - Die App